-DF-5 Credit Risk Mitigation: Disclosures for Standardised Approaches
+DF-5 Credit Risk Mitigation: Disclosures for Standardised Approaches Qualitative Disclosures

-Qualitative Disclosures

-1) Policies and processes for and an indication of the extent to which the bank makes uses of on- and off-balance sheet netting:

-Bank makes use of on-balance sheet netting which is confined to loans/advances and deposits, where Bank has legally enforceable netting arrangements, involving specific lien with proof of documentation.

-2) Policies and processes for collateral valuation and management:
+- 1) Policies and processes for and an indication of the extent to which the bank makes uses of on- and off-balance sheet netting: - Bank has set off clause as part of its loan documentation for on-balance sheet netting, in case if so required bank will have specific lien with proof of documentation - 2) Policies and processes for collateral valuation and management:

 As stipulated by the RBI guidelines, the Bank uses the comprehensive approach for collateral valuation.
-Under this approach, the Bank reduces its credit exposure to counterparty when calculating its capital requirements to the extent of risk mitigation provided by the eligible collateral as specified in the Basel III guidelines.
+Under this approach, the Bank reduces its credit exposure to counterparty when calculating its capital requirements to the extent of risk mitigation provided by the eligible collateral as specified in the Basel III guidelines

 - 3) The Bank adjusts the value of any collateral received to adjust for possible future fluctuations in the value of the collateral in line with the requirements specified by RBI guidelines.
-These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights. - 4) The bank has credit mitigation in form of SBLC from UOB group companies and also direct corporate guarantee for some network clients.
-These are SBLC from UOB group companies and CG from strong/well banked network clients and hence considered acceptable mitigation. - 5) Description of the main types of collateral valuation and management:

-Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral

-6) Information about (market or credit) risk concentrations within the mitigation taken:
+These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights. - The bank has credit mitigation in form of SBLC from UOB group companies and also direct corporate guarantee for some network clients.
+These are 4) SBLC from UOB group companies and CG from strong/well banked network clients and hence considered acceptable mitigation. - 5) Description of the main types of collateral valuation and management: Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral - Information about (market or credit) risk concentrations within the mitigation taken:

-As the Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral, there is no concentration risk within the mitigants.
+As the Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral, there is no concentration risk within the mitigants. (₹ '000)

-Particulars As on March 31, 2023 Total exposure covered by eligible financial collateral after application of applicable haircuts - Total exposure covered by guarantees/ credit derivatives 1,282,000 Total -
+Particulars As on March 31, 2024 Total exposure covered by eligible financial collateral after application of applicable haircuts - Total exposure covered by guarantees/ credit derivatives 1,319,000 Total -